ARIA-Funded-TREND/HMS/README.md

 </p>

 ## 🌐 Overview
-This repository provides a **general reference implementation** of Scalable Machines With Intrinsic Higher Mental States, extending prior work _(adeel, 2025)_ with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.
+This repository provides a general reference implementation of Scalable Machines With Intrinsic Higher Mental States, extending prior work _(adeel, 2025)_ with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.

-This codebase is intentionally presented as a research platform rather than a finalized or optimized model.
+This codebase is intentionally presented as a **research platform rather than a finalized or optimized model**.
 It is designed to support experimentation, understanding, and community-driven exploration of alternative architectural directions beyond standard attention mechanisms.

 ## 🧠 Core idea